Table of Contents

 Appropriate visualization types

 As you can see, setting up a system requires significant work.
-To reduce the configuration time, use the MetricFire free trial to run Prometheus and Grafana.
+To reduce the configuration time, use the MetricFire free trial to use Hosted Grafana.
 You can also book a demo and talk to us directly about how to best set up your IoT dashboards.